RobotCasserole1736/RobotCasserole1736.github.io/index.md

 # COVID 19 Updates

-In response to the latest case spike in Peoria County, we are suspending team in-person meetings from **April 9th, 2021 through May 17th, 2021**.
+We are resuming in-person summer meetings from **May 18th, 2021 through July 29th, 2021**.

-Please reference Discord for the latest info.
+Please reference Discord or your email for the latest info.

 <hr>